voa2000/learn-kubernetes/secrets.md

 ## Creating a Secret Using kubectl create secret
-Say that some pods need to access a database.
+Some pods need to access a database.
 The username and password that the pods should use is in the files ./username.txt and ./password.txt on your local machine.

 # Create files needed for rest of example.
 ```bash